-Many spread betting firms also offer the additional flexibility of being able to trade in smaller lot sizes than standard share or market contract sizes.
+Many spread betting firms also offer the additional flexibility of being able to trade in smaller sizes than standard share or market contract sizes.

-Open to Small Investors
+Open to small investors

-Another major draw of spread betting is that it can be done with a very small amount trading capital.
+Another major draw of spread betting is that it can be done with a very small amount of trading capital.
 This is due to the fact that with spread betting you don’t actually buy the underlying financial asset that you want to trade.

-Instead, you simply take a trading position by entering an order on a spread betting company trading platform that only requires a small margin deposit, speculating on whether the market price of the underlying asset will rise or fall.
+Instead, you simply take a trading position by entering a trade on a spread betting company trading platform that only requires a small margin deposit, speculating on whether the market price of the underlying asset will rise or fall.

-Opportunity for Big Profits
+Opportunity for big profits

 The stop-loss order will automatically close out your bet if the market moves a specified amount against your spread bet position.
-Please ensure you understand the risks of spread betting before placing any trade.
+Please ensure you understand the risks of spread betting before placing any trades.

-Spread betting is tax-free because, unlike making a traditional investment such as purchasing stock shares, spread betting is simply a financial contract between the spread bettor and the company that offers spread betting.
+Spread betting is tax-free because, unlike making a traditional investment such as purchasing stock shares, spread betting is simply a bet between the spread bettor and the company that offers spread betting.
 The only tax that applies to spread betting is a 3% betting tax which is charged to the spread betting company, and that is absorbed by the spreads.